Surrey Police: Complaints

-Proposed merger with Sussex Police
+Proposed force mergers

-Under controversial merger plans announced by then Home Secretary, Charles Clarke, in 2006, the number of police forces in England and Wales would have been cut from 43 to 24.
+Under merger plans announced by then Home Secretary, Charles Clarke, in 2006, the number of police forces in England and Wales would have been cut from 43 to 24.
 Proposals put forward on 20 March 2006 would have seen the Surrey force merged with Sussex Police to form a single strategic police force for the area.
+The two organisations do have certain specialist departments which are shared across both force areas such as the firearms & roads policing units and alongside major investigations.

 Police authorities had until 7 April 2006 to respond to the plans; the Home Secretary then announced on 11 April 2006 that Surrey Police and Sussex Police would merge by 2008.
 However, on 12 July 2006, a Government minister announced that all proposed police merger plans in England and Wales were on hold.

-Although, as of 2018, there are no plans to merge Surrey and Sussex Police into one force, the two organisations do have certain specialist departments which are shared across both force areas such as the firearms & roads policing units and alongside major investigations.
+In January 2026, the Home Secretary, Shabana Mahmood, proposed to significantly reduce the number of police forces by the end of the next parliament.
+In response, Police and Crime Commissioner, Lisa Townsend, set up a public consultation on merging Surrey Police with neighbouring police forces.